 - 1. Start the WebManager. - 2.
-Click Collect Cluster Logs on the Tool menu or click the button on the toolbar.
-Following dialog box appears.
+Click Collect Cluster Logs on the Tool menu or click on the toolbar.
+The Collect Cluster Logs dialog box appears.

-3. Select the check box of the servers and select a log collection pattern.

-To view details about the pattern, click Info button.
-To restore the default settings, click Default button.

-4. Click OK.
+- Select the check box of the servers and select a log collection pattern.
+To view details about the pattern, click Info.
+To restore the default settings, click Default. - 4.
+Click OK.
 Log collection will start and the dialog box that shows the progress of log collection will appear.